AnilYadav8421/AnilYadav8421/README.md

 <h1 align="center">Hi there 👋.
 My name is Anil Yadav</h1>

-I'm a **Full-Stack Developer**.
-I have completed my **Master of Computer Applications (MCA)** and specialize in building **scalable, responsive, and user-friendly web applications** using **React.js, JavaScript, and Tailwind CSS** for the frontend and **Node.js, Express, and MongoDB** for the backend.
-I focus on **developing efficient APIs, integrating authentication, and optimizing application performance**.
-I enjoy **solving complex problems, improving system architecture, and continuously learning new technologies** to enhance my full-stack development skills.
+Hi, I’m a **Frontend Developer** with a Master’s in Computer Applications (MCA).
+I enjoy building responsive, user-friendly web applications using **React.js, JavaScript, and Tailwind CSS**.
+I've worked on real-world projects during my internship, where I focused on creating clean UIs, integrating APIs, and improving user experience.
+I also have basic experience with backend technologies like **Node.js, Express, and MongoDB**, and I’m always learning and exploring more about full-stack development.
+I like solving real problems, writing clean code, and continuously improving my skills with every project.

 📄 [View My Resume](https://github.com/AnilYadav8421/Resume/blob/main/ANIL_YADAV_Resume.pdf)